-Throughout the ‘Cold War’ the two main protagonists the Soviet Union and the US, avoided direct confrontation, but there was a confrontational build up in nuclear weapons and during the ‘Cuban Missile Crisis’ of 1961, the two sides came close to war.
-Also, throughout the period, minor conflicts, such as Korean war and Vietnam war, were played out in proxy between the major powers and their allies.
+Throughout the ‘Cold War,’ the two main protagonists the Soviet Union and the US, avoided direct confrontation, but there was a confrontational build up in nuclear weapons and, during the ‘Cuban Missile Crisis’ of 1961, the two sides came close to war.
+Also, throughout the period, minor conflicts, such as the Korean War and the Vietnam War, were played out in proxy between the major powers and their allies.

 Key events in the Cold War include

-- Berlin Blockade (1948-49) Soviet Union trying to gain control of the whole of Berlin
+- Berlin Blockade (1948-49) the Soviet Union trying to gain control of the whole of Berlin

 - Korean War (1950-53) US fighting Communist North Korea.